-Dividends received on debt-financed stock acquired after July 18, 1984, are not entitled to the full 70% or 80% dividends-received deduction.
-The 70% or 80% deduction is reduced by a percentage that is related to the amount of debt incurred to acquire the stock.
+Dividends received on certain debt-financed stock acquired after July 18, 1984, are not entitled to the full 50% or 65% dividends-received deduction under section 243 or 245(a).
+The 50% or 65% deduction is reduced by a percentage that is related to the amount of debt incurred to acquire the stock.
 See section 246A.
-Also, see section 245(a) before making this computation for an additional limitation that applies to dividends received from foreign corporations.
+Also, see section 245(a) before making this computation for an additional limitation that applies to certain dividends received from foreign corporations.
 Attach a statement to Form 1120-FSC showing how the amount on line 3, column (c), was figured.

 Enter the U.S.-source portion of dividends that:

-Enter the U.S.-source portion of dividends that are received from 20%-or-more-owned foreign corporations and that qualify for the 80% deduction under section 245(a).
+Enter the U.S.-source portion of dividends that are received from 20%-or-more-owned foreign corporations and that qualify for the 65% deduction under sections 243 and 245(a).

 Limitation on dividends-received deduction.

 Generally, line 8, column (c), may not exceed the amount on line 10 of the worksheet below.
 However, in a year in which an NOL occurs, this limitation does not apply, even if the loss is created by the dividends-received deduction.
 See sections 172(d) and 246(b).

 |1.||Refigure line 18, Part II, Schedule B (page 3 of Form 1120-FSC) without any adjustment under section 1059 and without any capital loss carryback to the tax year under section 1212(a)(1)||1.|

 |2.||Multiply line 1 by 65% (0.65)||2.|